What Are HECM Loans: The Only Guide You Need

 - Qualification is based on the youngest borrower on the application.**

-- Primary residence means that you must reside at the property consecutively for six months and one day per year.
+- Primary residence means that the borrower must reside at the property consecutively for six months and one day per year.

-- You must continue to pay property taxes, home insurance, any HOA fees, and continue to maintain the property.
+- The borrower must continue to pay property taxes, home insurance, any HOA fees, and continue to maintain the property.

-- Reverse mortgages can be used to pay off existing mortgages on your home.
-In fact, if you have a traditional mortgage, it is required that you pay off this mortgage (and any additional liens on the property) with the proceeds of your reverse mortgage loan.
+- Reverse mortgages can be used to pay off existing mortgages on their home.
+In fact, if they have a traditional mortgage, it is required that they pay off this mortgage (and any additional liens on the property) when obtaining a reverse mortgage.

 Common Questions

 Reverse mortgages are a safe and secure financial tool, but sometimes a few misconceptions come up.
-Let’s go over some common questions and concerns so you can understand the facts.
+Let’s go over some common questions and concerns so your clients can understand the facts.

-No, the bank never owns your home.
-You remain the owner of your home and can stay as long as you wish.
-As the homeowner, you must continue to pay home insurance, property taxes, any HOA fees and keep up basic home maintenance during the loan period.
+No, the bank never owns the borrower’s home.
+They remain the owner of their home and can stay as long as they wish.
+As the homeowner, they must continue to pay home insurance, property taxes, any HOA fees and keep up basic home maintenance during the loan period.

-When the home is sold, the loan is repaid (including accrued interest and any fees) and any remaining equity goes to you or your heirs.
+When the home is sold, the loan is repaid (including accrued interest and any fees) and any remaining equity goes to them or their heirs.

-Three factors are considered to calculate how much equity you can access:
+Three factors are considered to calculate how much equity the borrower can access:

 - The age of the youngest borrower